NazaNEYn/Python-projects/README.md

 A fast and fun game made with the turtle graphics tool.
 The goal is to click on a turtle that moves around the screen to get points.
 The game has a timer and a score to make it more exciting.

 * **[The Snake Game](https://github.com/NazaNEYn/The-snake-game)**
+A modern take on the classic arcade game, built with Python's turtle module.

 <hr>